paulmandal/libcotshrink/README.md

 # Adding to your Project

-libcotshrink is now available on JCenter
+libcotshrink is now available on Maven Central

 Edit your `app/build.gradle` and add the library to your app/plugin's dependencies: